 But if you are really looking for a curated list with a nice article reviewed and sent to you gift-wrapped every day, you should join our Facebook Group – CAT Prep online - 2IIM.

-Check out this link - CAT Verbal Reading List.
+Check out this link - CAT Verbal Reading List and check out Bharath's Reading List for CAT.

 There are plenty of websites that will give you this, but be very wary of these.
 CAT did not release the actual paper from the years 2009 to 2016, so any website giving these is creating these paper without a credible source.
 The CAT papers from the years 2000 to 2008 are available for free (with solutions) inside the 2IIM Online Course.